vndly/flutter-library/README.md

 * Use single quote instead of double quote
 * Use [] instead of <Widget>[]
 * Use => notation for a single line function
+* Use 'var' when declaring variables in method

 Sanitizer:
 * "